 In order to design safer MNMs, the work in NanoMILE will involve a central iterative link between MNM properties and biological/environmental effects, i.e. if certain features of the particles become clear as inducing toxicological effects, then these features will be designed out in WP9 (keeping all other parameters constant as far as possible) and the particles will be re-tested to confirm those features conferred the observed toxicity; the opposite (design in features to create positive controls of certain magnitude) will also be applied.
-Once these modifications are tested and the principles of safer designs are established for one group of MNMs, to establish whether these apply and whether generic patterns of safer designs may begin to emerge.
+Once these modifications are tested and the principles of safer designs are established for one group of MNMs, similar principles will be transposed to other families of MNMs, to establish whether these apply and whether generic patterns of safer designs may begin to emerge.

 One of the ultimate goals will be to test if this approach works across structurally and chemically different MNMs and across a range of sizes.
-Carbon based materials form a separate class of materials, although similarities in issues related to surface modifications apply across all classes.
+Carbon based materials will form a separate class of materials to test, although similarities in issues related to surface modifications apply across all MNM classes.
 Designing safer MNMs will then be implemented at demonstration level by industry partners.